Low Carb Sourdough Starter Magic and Science Explained

 Tiny Bubbles and Subtle Activity:

-In the early stages, your Sinless Starter will have tiny, consistent bubbles throughout.
+In the early stages, your low carb starter will have tiny, consistent bubbles throughout.
 Don’t expect it to rise dramatically like a traditional starter would.
 The wild yeasts in your low carb starter need time to adjust to the new ingredients, and this initial stage is often about tiny bubbles and subtle, but steady, fermentation.
 It’s all about quality over quantity in the beginning.
 The tiny bubbles are a sign of activity, even if it’s not as visually striking yet.

 Slower Rise and Fewer Feedings: